gobo7793/Geckarbot/README.md

 The bot requires a `.env` file in base directory with the environment data:
 ```
 DISCORD_TOKEN= # Discord bot token to connect
-SERVER_ID= # The name of the connected server
+SERVER_ID= # The ID of the connected server
 DEBUG_CHAN_ID= # Channel ID for channel for debug output
 DSC_CHAN_ID= # Channel ID for !dsc command
-DEBUG_MODE= # Not neccessary, but if true, most debug output (like full exception stack) will print on console
+DEBUG_MODE= # Not neccessary, but if True, most debug output (like full exception stack) will print on console
 ```
 Required pip packages:
 - discord.py
 - dateutils
 - python-dotenv

+To start the bot, you need an own Discord server and Discord application with a bot user.
+Discord applications can created at [Discords Developer Portal](https://discord.com/developers/applications):
+1. Create Application
+2. Create a Bot for the app
+3. Get the Bot token and put it into `DISCORD_TOKEN` in `.env` file
+4. Get the OAuth2-URL for the Bot (eg. use scope `Bot` and Permissions `Send Messages`
+5. Open the URL and add the Bot to a Server (you need Manage Server rights for this)

 To start the bot: `python3 Geckarbot.py`

-Notes: To start the bot, you need an own Discord server and Discord application.
-Discord applications can created at [Discords Developer Portal](https://discord.com/developers/applications).